Declan Tingay: Achievements

 Tingay took the Australian under-20 10,000m walk record when placed fourth at the 2018 IAAF World U20 Championships.
 His time was 40:49.72 and he was superior to Olympians Dane Bird-Smith, Jared Tallent, Nick A'Hern and Luke Adams.

 In 2018, he won bronze as a member of the national U20 team at the World Race Walking Team Championships in Taicang, China, and placed fourth in the 10,000m walk at the World U20 Championships held in Tampere, Finland.
 He was disqualified in his next international outing at the 2019 Summer Universiade staged in Naples, Italy.

 However, in 2021 he smashed his personal best in the 20 km walk and qualified to represent Australia in the event at the postponed 2020 Summer Olympics in Tokyo.
 Tingay finished in 17th place with a time of 1:24.00 close to 3 minutes behind the eventual winner, Massimo Stano.

+Tingay also competed at the 2024 Summer Olympics.

 Although self-coached, Tingay does work with Brent Valance.
 He studied Sports Science & Exercise and Health at the University of Western Australia.